 The absence of well-planned, systematic, and measurable efforts taken by the Government to protect women with disabilities has resulted in the occurrence of violence cases and violations.
 The data collected in the monitoring of the rights of persons with disabilities conducted by HWDI, It was discovered that the problems in handling the victims of violence and exploitation cases lay in the investigation process, which was caused by the lack of accessible facilities such as mobility, information and communication facilities.
 Whereas, in terms of service, there are four (4) aspects that have yet been fulfilled, namely: assistance for the victim, the value of the testimony given by persons with disabilities (which is often deemed as legally incapable or is not qualified as a testimony), the rehabilitation of victims with disabilities, and institution.

 The observations conducted by HWDI on 2019 in 11 provinces in Indonesia shows that from one hundred and thirty-two (132) cases of sexual violence against women with disabilities (from 2016 to 2019), only 26 cases that received court ruling and the perpetrators were sentenced/ incracht.
 There are 7 cases that progress very slowly, which is caused by hesitations and lack of trust from the law enforcers on the testimony of persons with disabilities.
 Those cases occurred in East Java and Aceh.
 Meanwhile, there are 50 cases that are not processed or unclarified, there are no certainties if those cases will eventually be investigated, despite being reported to the police.
 The observation also notes that there are 21 cases that are processed by law enforcers, but eventually they decide to go solve it in an amicable manner (usually by marrying the victim with the perpetrator) or are covered up.
-The remaining 22 cases, until this report is written, are still being processed in the police or on trial process, and 6 cases that are resolved by the advocacy by the DPOs and government officers (not criminal case).
+The remaining 22 cases, until this report is written, are still being processed in the police or on trial process, and 6 cases that are resolved by the advocacy by the OPDs and government officers (not criminal case).

 Source: HWDI, 2019